Clustering, intermittency and scaling for passive particles on fluctuating surfaces: Coarsening regime

 \subsection{Correlation function}

-We now turn to an important question: How is the intermittent steady state is approached in time, starting from a state in which passive particles are distributed randomly in the system?
-Initially, particles tend to move to the closest local minima (for KPZ and EW driving) or maxima (for AA) of the co-evolving surface.
-As time $t$ passes, each passive particle typically move to a deeper valley (or hill) a distance $\mathcal{R}(t)\sim t^{1/z}$ from its starting point, as discussed in Section 2.
+Initially, particles tend to move to the closest local minima of the co-evolving surface.
+As time $t$ passes, each passive particle typically move to a deeper valley a distance $\mathcal{R}(t)\sim t^{1/z}$ from its starting point, as discussed in Section 2.
 Therefore, in time $t$, particles from a catchment region (of length $\mathcal{L}(t)$ say) collect near the valley bottom.
 Evidently, $\mathcal{L}(t)$ is of order of $\mathcal{R}(t)$, and since we start with random placement of the particles, the typical number of particles in the catchment region is $ \rho \mathcal{L}(t)$.
 With unit density, this reduces to $\mathcal{L}(t)$.
 The typical number of particles in a cluster increases with time, reminiscent of phase ordering dynamics, where ordered domains grow in time.
 We study the two-point density density correlation $G_c(r,t)= \langle n_i(t) n_{i+r}(t)\rangle$ where $n_i(t)$ denotes the number of particles at $i$-th site at time $t$.
-Numerical simulations of $G_c(r,t)$ for KPZ, EW, and AA drivings (fig.\ \ref{DenDenCorrKPZ_EW_AA}) show that data for different times exhibit a scaling collapse when the separation $r$ is scaled by the growing length scale $\mathcal{L}(t)$ and $G_c(r,t)$ is scaled with $\mathcal{L}^{\theta}(t)$.
-Our numerical simulations indicate $\theta \simeq 0.50$ for KPZ and $\simeq 0$ for both EW and AA drivings.
+Numerical simulations of $G_c(r,t)$ for KPZ, EW, and KPZ-AA drivings (fig.\ \ref{DenDenCorrKPZ_EW_AA}) show that data for different times exhibit a scaling collapse when the separation $r$ is scaled by the growing length scale $\mathcal{L}(t)$ and $G_c(r,t)$ is scaled with $\mathcal{L}^{\theta}(t)$.
+Our numerical simulations indicate $\theta \simeq 0.50$ for KPZ and $\simeq 0$ for both EW and KPZ-AA drivings.

 The scaling form of the correlation can be written as